Arctic Blue - Agriades glandon rustica==Plebejus glandon rustica==Plebejus rustica rustica, Ova and Larva Development

 First instar eclosed on 9 August 2008.
 This larva died.

-Photo taken 10 August 2009 of first instar from eggs hatched 9th of August that were oviposited in the lab from the 2nd to 5th of August 2009
+Photo taken 10 August 2009 of first instar that emerged 9th of August

-The larva is "mining" or feeding in between the the top layer and bottom layer of the leaf.
+This larva is "mining" or feeding in between the top layer and bottom layer of the leaf

 Just the round head and a trail of frass are visible